deepsense-ai/seahorse/docs/operations/create_custom_transformer.md

 Create Custom Transformer operation enables the user to create the transformation by defining data flow between input and output nodes.
-For the internal workflow to be valid, the same requirements as for regular [workflow](../deeplang.html#workflows) must be met, i.e.:
+For the internal workflow to be valid, the same requirements as for a regular [workflow](../deeplang_overview.html#workflows) must be met, i.e.:

-* it may not contain cycle
+* it may not contain a cycle
 * parameters of all operations must be correct
 * each input port must have exactly one incoming connection
 * classes of entities passed between ports must meet requirements of these ports' type qualifiers